Loschcode/legacy-bordeaux-in-box/readme.md

 We created a monthly delivery box company with two other associates and one graphic artist.
 The service grew well.
 We did multiple refactoring and integrated many different features, even did a marketing pivot.

 After 1.5 year of nearly perfect technical flow, the financial aspect of the company catch up and we decided to give up.
+Finances are the core of a company, and even when you manage everything else perfectly, *bad finance management leads indubitably to bankruptcy*.

 ## Development